Asymptotic behavior of the pressure function for H\"older potentials: Proofs of Main theorems

 \begin{proof} By \cite{Bousch-bilateral}, there exists a H\"older continuous function $\psi$ that is cohomologous to $\phi$ such that $A(\phi) \le \psi(x) \le B(\phi)$ for all $x\in X$, where $A(\phi)=\min_{\nu\in \invmeas}\int \phi\,d\nu$ and $B(\phi)=\max_{\nu\in\invmeas}\int \phi\,d\nu$.
 The assumption that $\phi$ is not cohomologous to a constant implies that $A(\phi)\ne B(\phi)$.
 Since the pressure functions of $\phi$ and $\psi$ coincide, we derive the required estimate for $p_\psi(t)$.

 Let $\mu_\infty$ be a measure achieving the slant asymptote $\ell_\infty$, so that the support of $\mu_\infty$ is contained in the proper subset of $X$:

 As before, denote by $L$ the mixing length of $X$.
 Let $[w]$ be a cylinder set lying in the complement of $\text{supp}(\mu_\infty)$ where $w$ is a word of length at least $3L$ with no long overlaps.
 Such a word always exists, see e.g. \cite[Theorem 8.3.9]{Lothaire2}.
 Let $M=|w|+2L+1$.
-We then equip $Y=\{0,1\}^\Z$ with the measure $\nu=\nu_{\eta,M}$ constructed in the previous section and use $\nu$ to build a measure $\mu'_{\eta,w}$ as in \eqref{eq:CoupleSplice} (where $\mu$ is taken to be the measure $\mu_\infty$).
+The word $w$ is now fixed for the remainder of this proof.
+For any $\eta>0$, we equip $Y=\{0,1\}^\Z$ with the measure $\nu=\nu_{\eta,M}$ constructed in the previous section and use $\nu$ to build a measure $\mu'_{\eta,w}$ as in \eqref{eq:CoupleSplice} (where $\mu$ is taken to be the measure $\mu_\infty$).